-Ford to increase large SUV production, adding 550 jobs to assembly line
+Ford to increase large SUV production, add 550 jobs to assembly line

 MORE FROM FOXBUSINESS.COM

-Ford plans to move 550 workers from the Louisville Assembly Plant over to the nearby Kentucky Truck Plant in Louisville.
+Ford is planning to shift 550 workers from the Louisville Assembly Plant, where the automaker is building the Ford Escape, to the Kentucky Truck Plant in Louisville.

 There are already 8,100 UAW workers at Kentucky Truck building the Expedition, Lincoln Navigator and F-Series Super Duty trucks, according to the report.